MicrosoftDocs/dataexplorer-docs/data-explorer/measure-table-size.md

 Use the [estimate_data_size()](kusto/query/estimate-data-sizefunction.md) function to estimate table size based on data types and their respective byte sizes.
 For an example, see [Use estimate_data_size()](#use-estimate_data_size).

 This function returns an estimated data size in bytes of selected columns.
 To get the estimate for the entire table, use the [sum()](kusto/query/sum-aggfunction.md) aggregation function.
 This method provides a more precise estimation by considering the byte sizes of numeric values without formatting them as strings.
 For example, integer values require 4 bytes whereas long and datetime values require 8 bytes.
-By using this approach, you can accurately estimate the data size that would fit in memory and gain a deeper understanding of the data's storage requirements.
+By using this approach, you can accurately estimate the data size that would fit in memory.

 ### Work with multiple tables